 A few summon the courage to question what they might need to do to adjust and adapt.
 And even fewer choose to act.
 If you’re a leader who feels this frustration and you want to act, take on the current trend of weak followership of Jesus and learn a new way of being leader and missionary then you should take a look at PLI’s Discipleship to Missional Community (D2MC).

-When you first started in professional ministry, you probably never dreamed that you would be supervising as many people in ministry as you currently do.
+When you first started your career, you probably never dreamed you would be supervising as many people as you currently do.
 Because you excelled in your position, you were promoted to one with more responsibility.
-You have made the move from leading a ministry to leading leaders in ministry.
+You have made the move from leading a team to leading an organization to leading leaders in an organization.
 Most likely, none of your previous training and education prepared you for this challenge.
-Welcome to the club!
+We get it.